Terms and conditions

 9.1.4 Disclosure is required by law to any government, government department, agency, regulatory or fiscal body or authority and their authorised agents and professional advisers.

 9.2 EDI and the Subscriber shall ensure that their employees, agents and sub-contractors comply with this clause.
-If requested by a Party, the other Party the Subscriber shall ensure that employees, agents, and sub-contractors sign a reasonable direct confidentiality undertaking in a form approved by the other Party, acting reasonably.
+If requested by a Party, the other Party shall ensure that employees, agents, and sub-contractors sign a reasonable direct confidentiality undertaking in a form approved by the other Party, acting reasonably.

 9.3 The obligations in this clause will continue without limit in time but will not apply in the circumstances described in clauses 9.1.1 and 9.1.4